surmud/rate-my-umd-landlord/README.md

-# rate-my-umd-landlord
+# Rate My UMD Landlord
-This is the final project for CMSC388J, a website that allows students from the University of Maryland to rate their college park landlords.
+This is a web application developed using the flask framework that allows college students from the University of Maryland to post reviews of their landlords.

-This project was created using flask.
-The link to the final website is [https://ratemyumdlandlord.herokuapp.com/](https://ratemyumdlandlord.herokuapp.com/).
+The link to the deployed web application is [https://ratemyumdlandlord.herokuapp.com/](https://ratemyumdlandlord.herokuapp.com/).
-Please check it out and let me know what you think.